AbhayTr/BeautyJS/README.md

 # BeautyJS

 JS module for beautifully varying RGB colour sets which can be used for setting colours anywhere!
-This module basically varies RGB values in various random ranges via a thread executing continously after very small interval of time i.e. in milliseconds hence resulting in beautiful transition of colours.
+This module basically varies RGB values in various random ranges via setInterval() executing continously after very small interval of time i.e. in milliseconds hence resulting in beautiful transition of colours.

 ## Usage